forestgrape/coronavirus/index.md

 # Thoughts and Ideas about Betacoronaviruses and Covid-19

 ## Note
 * [Updates](#updates) in progress.
-Moved from single page to multipage.
+Moved from single-page to multi-page.
 In work, therefore some local links may temporary require hand-lookup (via markdown at github).
 * This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](#https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](#https://forestgrape.github.io/coronavirus)
 * This is work in progress, so mistakes of any form are likely.
 Parts under heavy work are mostly marked with '[in work]'.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).